stacksc/goat/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] TBD - roadmap not yet available
+- [ ] TBD - roadmap not yet available or determined.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>